Male surfer inside a wave curl with buildings on shore in the background.

 Look no further than Haleiwa for world-class surf and small-town Hawaiian charm.
 The vibe here is relaxed, welcoming, and family-friendly, and this small surf community has restaurants and food trucks serving everything from Thai and acai to classic Hawaiian shave ice.

 Located along the North Shore of Oahu, this area draws pro surfers from around the world to spots like Sunset Beach, Waimea Bay, and Pipeline.
-For surfers just getting their feet wet, the summer months are a great time to visit, as the ocean softens to calm, swimmable waters.
+If you’re just getting your feet wet, visit during the summer months, as the ocean softens to calm, swimmable waters.

 Explore Haleiwa Hotels